 The Importance of Vocational Expert Testimony at a Disability Hearing

-The testimony of the vocational expert at your Social Security disability hearing can make or break your case.
+Discover what role the vocational expert takes at your Social Security disability hearing and how their opinion can make or break your case.

-Social Security disability benefits are awarded to people who have medical conditions that prevent them from working.
-While administrative law judges (ALJs) are familiar with the regulations that determine disability, they usually need help when it comes to knowing what types of jobs exist that a disability applicant ("claimant") might be able to perform.
+Social Security disability benefits (SSDI and SSI) are awarded to people who have medical conditions that prevent them from working full-time.
+Most people who apply for benefits have their best chances of getting disability at a hearing with an administrative law judge (ALJ).
+While ALJs are familiar with the regulations that determine who is considered disabled, they usually need help when it comes to knowing what types of jobs somebody with specific functional limitations might be able to perform.

 Why Is the Vocational Expert Testimony Important?

-Ultimately, the ALJ—not the VE—decides whether you're disabled.
-But in order to do that, the ALJ needs to ask the vocational expert about the impact your residual functional capacity (RFC) has on your ability to work.
-Your RFC is a set of limitations that describe the most you're capable of doing, physically and mentally, in a work environment.
+Ultimately, the ALJ—not the VE—decides whether you’re disabled.
+But to do that, the judge needs to ask the vocational expert about the impact your residual functional capacity (RFC) has on your ability to work.
+Your RFC is a set of limitations that describes the most you’re capable of doing, physically and mentally, in a work environment.

-ALJs have a general understanding of which limitations in an RFC rule out all jobs, but the Social Security Administration (SSA) requires them to consult with a VE before making a decision.
+ALJs have a general understanding of which limitations in an RFC rule out all jobs, but may need to consult a VE to get more specific information that’s tailored to the facts of the case in front of them.
 Because VEs know more about job duties and employment data than ALJs do, their opinion about whether any jobs exist that somebody with your RFC could perform can determine the outcome of your case.

 What Does a Vocational Expert Do?